yasamanloghmani/CoffeeBreak-App/README.md

 ### The Planning

-You can check the app here: [The Path](https://github.com/yasamanloghmani/CoffeeBreak-App)
+You can check the app here: [Coffeebreak](https://github.com/yasamanloghmani/CoffeeBreak-App)

 You can check the code here: [GitHub](https://github.com/suzynakayama/the-path)

+You can check the ERD model here: [Lucidchart](https://www.lucidchart.com/invitations/accept/5cb05182-22e4-445b-9804-dcfeec2e2d38)

+You can check the user story here: [Trello](https://trello.com/b/HGKwdj6Q)

 ---